itsxwang/software-development/Frontend/React/Hooks/useMemo.md

-and therefore prevents below `useEffect` from running when `count` changes(because `count` changes, cause re-render and therefore new object is created and means new reference is created(note: this all happens when not using `useMemo`)) (and because `useEffect` depends on object(`myobject`), and object are compare by references instead of values, and therefore so if we not use this `useMemo` it causes below `useEffect` runs every time the component re-renders(because of `count` state changes, new object is created))*/
+and therefore prevents below `useEffect` from running when `count` changes(because `count` changes, cause re-render and therefore new object is created and means new reference is created(note: this all happens when not using `useMemo`)) (and because `useEffect` depends on object(`myobject`), and object are compare by references instead of values, and therefore so if we not use this approach it causes below `useEffect` runs every time the component re-renders(because of `count` state changes, new object is created))*/

   useEffect(() => {
     console.log('myobject changed:', obj)